SMWC Alumnae Association presents esteemed awards

-Saint Mary-of-the-Woods College (SMWC) National Alumnae Association Board of Directors honored two alums at its annual Reunion Weekend May 20-22, 2011 on the SMWC campus.
+Saint Mary-of-the-Woods College (SMWC) National Alumni Association Board of Directors honored two alums at its annual Reunion Weekend May 20-22, 2011 on the SMWC campus.
 The Association’s prestigious awards, The Saint Mother Theodore Guerin and Frances Murphy Rumely awards, were presented to Denise Wilkinson, SP,’68 from Saint Mary of the Woods, Ind., and Susan Maxheim Carter ’64 fromWestminster, Calif., respectively.

-“The Woods community can be proud of our former classmates who have distinguished themselves through personal and professional achievements,” said Marcia Reder Schmidt ’72, president of the SMWC National Alumnae Board of Directors.
+“The Woods community can be proud of our former classmates who have distinguished themselves through personal and professional achievements,” said Marcia Reder Schmidt ’72, president of the SMWC National Alumni Board of Directors.
 “Their dedication to the mission of Saint Mary-of-the-Woods College defines them as true leaders.”

 The foundress of Saint Mary-of-the-Woods College, Saint Mother Theodore Guerin, is a role model for any woman.
 It is in her honor that the board recognizes graduates who reflect God's love and abundant grace in the world and possess strong leadership, purpose, devotion and community service.